orellazri/tdkvs/README.md

 ## Volume Server Deletion

 When deleting a volume server, the store will move all its keys to a new volume server chosen by the jump consistent hash alogirthm.
-It will then re-balance the cluster.
+It will then re-balance the rest of the cluster.

 In order to delete a volume server from the cluster, you need to follow these steps: